BestTimesToVisit.com Logo

 culture

-Dress modestly when visiting temples and religious sites.
+Dress modestly, especially when visiting temples and religious sites.
 Women should cover their shoulders and knees, and men should wear shirts.
-Removing your shoes before entering homes and some religious places is a sign of respect.
+This shows respect for local customs and avoids unintentional offense.
+Removing your shoes before entering homes or some religious places is also customary.

 food